pathakpriyanka774/pathakpriyanka774/README.md

-- 👋 Hi, I’m @pathakpriyanka774
+- 👋 Hi, I’m Priyanka Pathak
-- 👀 I’m interested in ...
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...React(M)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Projects
-- 📫 How to reach me ...
+- 📫 How to reach me ...GO Check out my LinkedIn page and Naukri.com

 <!---
 pathakpriyanka774/pathakpriyanka774 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.